Hugo Guerrero Marthineitz: Life and work

 Guerrero Marthineitz was placed under active surveillance by the military regime and he avoided provocations during his popular programs, preferring instead to leave audiences with subtle asides hinting at the day's climate of fear.
 His show began to decline in popularity following Argentina's return to democracy in 1983, in part owing to the sudden explosion of variety in local programming.
 In a bid to rescue falling ratings, he signed a television contract to host A solas ("Solo Encounter"); but his no-frills format helped lead to low ratings and the show's cancellation.
-His career declined steadily afterwards, particularly after a 1992 altercation he involved himself in when television talk show host Mauro Viale baited Guerrero Marthineitz regarding his half-Jewish background, to which he replied: I need no lectures from you, Mr. Goldfarb (referring to Viale's real Jewish surname).
+His career declined steadily afterwards, particularly after a 1992 altercation he involved himself in when television talk show host Mauro Viale baited Guerrero regarding his half-Jewish background, to which he replied: I need no lectures from you, Mr. Goldfarb (referring to Viale's real Jewish surname).

 He returned to a television talk show format with his Reencuentro a solas ("Solo Re-encounter") in 1996, a promising return derailed by his increasing irascibility.
 A dispute with Mirtha Legrand (arguably the most influential woman in Argentine television) and musician José Larralde led to the show's closure that October.
 Returning to radio, he hosted Guerrero de noche ("Guerrero at Night") on Radio del Plata; but, in 1998, the evening program was canceled.
 The following year, his wife filed for divorce and Guerrero Marthineitz, a long-time smoker, was diagnosed with bladder cancer.
 The renowned radio host seriously considered returning to his family property in Lima when, in late 2000, he was offered a co-hosting position by popular Buenos Aires television personality Samuel Gelblung ("Chiche").
 The show, Edición Chiche ("Chiche's Edition"), saw its ratings soar.

 His health recovered, Guerrero Marthineitz returned to his classic Encuentro a solas.
-He retired from regular broadcasting in 2006, though he returned to the medium amid personal financial problems in 2009 with Radio Rivadavia's Ahí donde está el silencio, and at the kindness of an erstwhile foe, Mauro Viale.
+He retired from regular broadcasting in 2006, though he returned to the medium amid personal financial problems in 2009 with Radio Rivadavia's Ahí donde está el silencio, and at the kindness of his earlier foe, Mauro Viale.
 Guerrero continued to host cultural events.
-His precise, unhurried speech, his carefully timed laughter and silences, attention to detail and intimate narrations recall literary readings (which he still hosted), rather than radio or television programs and made Hugo Guerrero Marthineitz, an immigrant with an unmistakable accent, one of the most influential radio personalities in Argentina.
+His precise, unhurried speech, his carefully timed laughter and silences, attention to detail and intimate narrations recall literary readings (which he still hosted), rather than radio or television programs and made Guerrero, an immigrant with an unmistakable accent, one of the most influential radio personalities in Argentina.